folio-org/mod-circulation/doc/loanrules.md

 How does this short example work?

-Each of the `fallback-policy` lines defines a default policy for one of the 3 policy types.
+The `fallback-policy` line defines a default policy for each of the 3 policy types.
 An `l` indicates a loan policy, `r` a request policy, and `n` a notice policy.

 After `m` is the item's material type.
 Books can be loaned using the `regular-loan` loan policy,